JimWhiteheadUCSC/ArcadePhysicsMovement/README.md

 *Platformer Jump:* Acceleration movement left/right, and then acceleration movement for jumping, with gravity controlling the fall back to ground.

+*Platformer Jump2:* Acceleration movement left/right, then jumping controlled by a max height and gravity multiplier.

 This demo also shows world boundary checking using setCollideWorldBounds(true), ground collisions using static groups, and a collider using a collision function for platform collisions.

 Art assets provided by the Kenney Assets [Platformer Pack Remastered](https://kenney.nl/assets/platformer-pack-remastered), with gratitude.